Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: A type theory for synthetic parametricity

 \subsubsection{Parametricity structure of dependent products}

-We show that $\Sig$ is closed under dependent product (dependent sums are analogous); fixing $\sigma_0 : \Sig$ and $\sigma_1 : \Val\prn{\sigma_0} \to\Sig$, we may define $\Pi_{\Sig}\prn{\sigma_0,\sigma_1} : \Sig$ as follows.
-We desire the first component to be the syntactic dependent product type $ \sigma_\Pi = \EmbLR{\Pi_{\Sig}}\prn{\sigma_0,\lambda x:\EmbLR{\Val}\prn{\sigma_0}. \sigma_1\prn{x}} $.\footnote{We note that we always have $\SynOpn=\top$ in scope when constructing an element of $\EmbLR{\Sig}$.} For the second component, we note that the syntactic modality commutes with dependent products up to isomorphism, so (using \cref{cor:realignment}) we may define the second component lying strictly over $\sigma_\Pi$:
+We show that $\Sig$ is closed under dependent product (dependent sums are analogous); fixing $\sigma_0 : \Sig$ and $\sigma_1 : \Val\prn{\sigma_0} \to\Sig$, we may define $\Pi\Sub{\Sig}\prn{\sigma_0,\sigma_1} : \Sig$ as follows.
+We desire the first component to be the syntactic dependent product type $ \sigma_\Pi = \EmbLR{\Pi\Sub{\Sig}}\prn{\sigma_0,\lambda x:\EmbLR{\Val}\prn{\sigma_0}. \sigma_1\prn{x}} $.\footnote{We note that we always have $\SynOpn=\top$ in scope when constructing an element of $\EmbLR{\Sig}$.} For the second component, we note that the syntactic modality commutes with dependent products up to isomorphism, so (using \cref{cor:realignment}) we may define the second component lying strictly over $\sigma_\Pi$:

-Because we used the dependent product $\Pi_{\Univ{\beta}}$ of \PSTT{}, we automatically have an appropriate model of the $\lambda$-abstraction, application, computation, and uniqueness rules without further work.
+Because we used the dependent product $\Pi\Sub{\Univ{\beta}}$ of \PSTT{}, we automatically have an appropriate model of the $\lambda$-abstraction, application, computation, and uniqueness rules without further work.

-\begin{remark} The parametricity structure of the dependent product is the ``proof'' that our synthetic approach is a big step forward (e.g.\ compared to the explicit constructions of \citet{kaposi-huber-sattler:2019,sterling-angiuli:2020}).
+\begin{remark} The parametricity structure of the dependent product is the ``proof'' that our synthetic approach is a big step forward (\eg compared to the explicit constructions of \citet{kaposi-huber-sattler:2019,sterling-angiuli:2020}).
 In those formulations one constantly uses the fact that the gluing functor preserves finite limits, and it is non-trivial to show that the resulting construction is in fact a dependent product (which is here made trivial).
-The work did not disappear: it is in fact located in several pages of SGA~4, in which certain comma categories are proved to satisfy the Giraud axioms of a category of sheaves~\citep{sga:4}, a result that is easier to prove in generality than any specific type theoretic corollary. \end{remark}
+The work did not disappear: it is in fact located in several pages of SGA~4, in which certain comma categories are proved to satisfy the Giraud axioms of a category of sheaves~\citep{sga:4}, a result that is easier to prove in generality than any specific type theoretic corollary.\footnote{Later on we simplify matters further by making use of the closure of presheaf topoi under gluing along continuous functors.} \end{remark}